On the conjugate weight function and ultradifferentiable classes of entire functions: The weight sequence setting

 \end{corollary}

 \demo{Proof} This follows by \eqref{conjequivthmequ} which transfers to the above defined weight functions in the weighted entire setting as follows:

 \enddemo

 \emph{Note:} In Corollary \ref{conjequivthmcor} the assumptions on $\mathbf{M}$ are stronger compared with \cite[Thm.
 3.4 \& Rem.
-3.5]{microclasses} since here we require more regularity and growth assumptions on $\mathbf{M}$: Indeed, apart from the inverse normalization condition $1=M_0\ge M_1$ in \cite{microclasses}, which is a minor technical issue, here in addition crucially it is required that $\mathbf{M}$ is a log-convex weight sequence.
-However, since we are involving $\omega_{\mathbf{M}}$ directly in the definition of the new weight function system, the above Corollary \ref{conjequivthmcor} gives more information and this additional assumption seems to be natural in the sense since it ensures well-definedness of $\omega_{\mathbf{M}}$, too.
+3.5]{microclasses} since here we require more regularity and growth assumptions on $\mathbf{M}$.
+Indeed, apart from the inverse normalization condition $1=M_0\ge M_1$ in \cite{microclasses}, which is a minor technical issue, here in addition crucially it is required that $\mathbf{M}$ is a log-convex weight sequence.
+However, since we are involving $\omega_{\mathbf{M}}$ directly in the definition of the new weight function system, the above Corollary \ref{conjequivthmcor} gives more information and recall: The assumption that $\mathbf{M}$ is a log-convex weight sequence ensures that $\omega_{\mathbf{M}}$ is well defined, see Definition \ref{defweightsequ} and Section \ref{assofunctionsection}, and hence this additional assumption on $\mathbf{M}$ is natural when involving $\omega_{\mathbf{M}}$.

 \begin{corollary} Let $\mathbf{M}$ be a log-convex weight sequence such that $\lim_{p\rightarrow+\infty}(m_p)^{1/p}=0$ and $\alpha(\mu)<1$.
 Then: \begin{itemize} \item[$(*)$] The assertions listed in Remark \ref{Rem24reloaded} are valid;